< Home

 Objectives:

-The study examines cervical spine stabilization in horses using facet joint arthrodesis to reduce spinal cord compression in cases of cervical vertebral stenotic myelopathy (CVSM).
+The study examines cervical spine stabilisation in horses using facet joint arthrodesis to reduce spinal cord compression in cases of cervical vertebral stenotic myelopathy (CVSM).

 Methods:

 Three horses were included in the case series: a two-year-old Friesian, a two-and-a-half-year-old Ardennes, and a three-year-old Romanian Sport horse.
-They were admitted to the clinic with severe ataxia, graded 4 out of 5 on the Mayhew scale, which had progressed despite treatment.
+The horses were admitted to the clinic with severe ataxia, graded 4 out of 5 on the Mayhew scale, which had progressed despite conservative treatment.
 CVSM diagnosis was confirmed through myelography, revealing grade II compression in the C3-C4 and C4-C5 vertebral areas.
-The procedure was performed under sedation and local anesthesia, using imaging guidance to locate the affected joints.
-The joint cartilage was removed, and stabilization was achieved with two 4.5 mm cortical screws on each side of the C3-C4 and C4-C5 segments.
-After two-layer closure and gauze protection of the surgical site, the neck was immobilized in a cast.
+The procedure was performed under sedation and local anaesthesia, using imaging guidance to locate the affected joints.
+The joint cartilage was removed, and stabilisation was achieved with two 4.5 mm cortical screws on each side of the C3-C4 and C4-C5 segments.
+After two-layer closure and gauze protection of the surgical site, the neck was immobilised in a cast.

 Results: